 Do you have a favorite that I missed?
 Please help me build this list and add it as a comment.
 Thank you!

-All around the world, children go to school by different means including walking, skating, school bus, ferry, trolley car and helicopter.
-This rhyming picture book explores both the United States and the world beyond including Italy, Egypt, Norway, China, Israel, Switzerland, Kenya, Australia, India, Mexico and Siberia.
+All around the world, children go to school by different means including walking, skating, school bus, ferry, trolley car, and helicopter.
+This rhyming picture book explores both the United States and the world beyond including Italy, Egypt, Norway, China, Israel, Switzerland, Kenya, Australia, India, Mexico, and Siberia. [picture book, ages 4 and up]

 9. Mama Don’t Go by Rosemary Wells

-8. First Day of School by Anne Rockwell and Lizzy Rockwell
+8. First Day of School by Anne Rockwell, illustrated by Lizzy Rockwell

 Rockwell’s Mrs. Madoff’s class series are beloved classics.
 In this book, the kids in her classroom gear up for the first day of school doing things like getting haircuts and learning to pack their own lunch.
-Mrs. Madoff’s class has racial diversity and friendships that are color blind.
+Mrs. Madoff’s class has racial diversity and friendships that are color-blind. [picture book, ages 3 and up]

 7. Kindergarten Kids: Riddles, Rebuses, Wiggles, Giggles, and More! by Stephanie Calmenson and Melissa Sweet